Northern Pacific Seastar Removal

 A video of a Ten News story (on 3 April 2011) on Northern Pacific Sea Stars with Earthcare St Kilda volunteers filmed and interviewed.

 Although Earthcare holds permits for St Kilda, Brighton, Port Melbourne and Wyndham Harbour, these dates are all for St Kilda as it still seems to be the place to be if you are a Northern Pacific Seastar!
-We will be on the look out in case a constellation of seastars forms in other places, so the location could change with short notice.
-Should you have any queries please email juliannestuart[a]yahoo.com
+We will be on the lookout in case a constellation of seastars forms in other places, so the location could change with short notice.

 This activity is open to both members of Earthcare St Kilda and local residents.

-For further information on this activity, please email us.
+For further information and to register for this activity, please email us.